cbunt/unity-voronoi-water/README.md

 ## Process

-Let $P$ be the vertex position in selected coordinate space and $F$ be the UV sampled flow vector converted from tangent space to the selected coordinate space scaled by Flow Strength.
+Let $P$ be the vertex position in the selected coordinate space and $F$ be the UV sampled flow vector converted from tangent space to the selected coordinate space scaled by Flow Strength.

 The voronoi cell $C$ for each vertex is then found in the vertex shader by: